HelTecAutomation/HeltecDocs/doc/node/meshsolar/source/quick_start.md

 (activation)=

 ## BMS Activation
-When the device is used for the first time or shuts down due to battery removal/prolonged power failure, the BMS chip must first be activated with an 18V-24V power supply before configuration can be performed or switched to battery power.<br>
+When the device is used for the first time or shuts down due to battery removal/prolonged power failure, the BMS function must first be activated with an 18V-24V power supply before configuration can be performed or switched to battery power.<br>
-The activation interface can be either:**PD input via USB-C port**, or **18–24V Solar/DC input via the XT-30 connector**.<br>
+The activation interface can be either:**PD3.0(20V) input via USB-C port**, or **18–24V Solar/DC input via the XT-30 connector**.<br>
 After successfully activated, the device's battery level indicator will illuminate.

 ![](img/quick_start/09.png)